fzingg/hyperloop-showcase/README.md

 	rails db:create
 ```

-You should have a empty Rails application
+You should have an empty Rails application

 ```
 	bundle exec rails s